sabman/PySparkGeoAnalysis/docker/README.md

 # A Small Course on Big Data - GeoAnalysis using PySpark

-Download the `Dockerfile` to the buid image:
+Clone the repository and use the provided `Dockerfile` to the buid image:

 ```
 git clone git@github.com:sabman/PySparkGeoAnalysis.git